xnet-mobile/blockchain/solidity/README.md

   with circumstances like lost credentials on the part of the beneficiary.

+## Scripts
+In the [scripts](./scripts) directory, you will find deployment scripts for the smart contracts

 ## Dependencies
 This project is being developed as a [hardhat](https://hardhat.org/getting-started/) project, built on top